The Women Entrepreneurs’ Toolbox

 - Many colleges and universities host conferences for women in business, with ticket prices ranging from free to $50.
 See a sample below:

 - The SBA offers a guide to help you understand the ins and outs of financing a business, including information on loans, grants and other funding, as well as SBA-backed bank loans that may be available to your business.
-Visit its Loan and Grants page to find government programs for which you may be eligible.
+Visit its Loan and Grants page to find government programs for which you may be eligible, or get in touch with your local SBA Women’s Business Center for help accessing available grants and loans.
+Note that the SBA runs an annual InnovateHER competition that awards grants to companies with “innovative products and services that help impact and empower the lives of women and families.”

 - Women’s Funding Network is a group of more than 160 organizations that help finance women’s initiatives around the world.
 Funds are searchable through a membership directory.